 From the very start of your children’s book project, you need a solid idea of how the pieces will come together.
-If you plan to write and illustrate, you’ve got a leg up on controlling the design work, but you’ll still need to carefully plan your book.
+If you plan to write and illustrate, you’ve got a leg up on controlling the design work, but you still must carefully plan your book.

-More than a typical book, design, and planning are crucial to creating a children’s book.
-In many ways, creating a children’s book is an exercise in effective content marketing.
-Because content marketers know that effectively getting and keeping someone’s attention involves thorough planning and intentional execution.
+More than a typical book, design and planning are crucial to creating a children’s book.
+Creating a children’s book is an exercise in effective content marketing.
+Because content marketers know that getting and keeping someone’s attention involves thorough planning and intentional execution.
 You won’t have space within the work to elaborate or explore ideas.
-Concision and clarity are of the utmost importance.
+Concision and clarity is of the utmost importance.